amalto/platform6-ui-components/readme/InputValidation.md

 Method used on the validate property from an <blockquote>input</blockquote>.
+Those methods should return <blockquote>undefined</blockquote> when validated and string to be display when not validated.

 ```typescript
 /**